• Skip to primary navigation

 Finding support

-It’s OK to ask for help—it can take a while for breastfeeding to become easy, or for your babies to learn to breastfeed effectively.
-It will get easier as time goes on.
-You can get skilled help from an LLL Leader by calling our Helpline.
-Seek support and encouragement from the mothers in your local LLL group.
+It can take a while for breastfeeding to become easy, or for your babies to learn to breastfeed effectively.
+If you need to seek out breastfeeding support as soon as you encounter a problem – don’t wait.
+You can get skilled help from an LLL Leader and support and encouragement from your local LLL group.

 Further Reading